-The earliest white settlers of what is today Scott County, Tenn., moved into the region in the latter part of the 18th Century, circa 1778.
-They settled along the New River, in what was at the time part of North Carolina.
+The earliest white settlers of the northern Cumberland Plateau moved into the region in the latter part of the 18th century, circa 1778.
+In what is now Scott County, Tennessee, they settled along the New River, which was at the time part of North Carolina.
 They established farms and worked the land around the river and its tributaries.
+In time, these people left the river bottoms and moved to the tabletop plateau lands surrounding the rivers, where they established more permanent communities.

 A New State is Formed

-By 1790, the area that would eventually become Scott County had been ceded by North Carolina to the federal government and was part of the Southwest Territory.
-In 1796, Tennessee was granted statehood and admitted into the Union.
+By 1790, the Cumberland Plateau region had been ceded by North Carolina to the federal government and was part of the Southwest Territory.
+In 1796, Tennessee was granted statehood and admitted into the Union as the 16th state.
 The areas of present-day Scott County were surveyed into Campbell, Fentress and Morgan counties.

 In those days, Tennessee’s border with Kentucky was a matter of dispute.
 At the heart of the dispute was an incorrect survey.
-Dr. Frank Thomas noted in the Winter 1991 edition of the FNB Chronicle that, “had the line been properly surveyed, the state line would run through Oneida near the traffic light in Oak Grove.”
+Had the line been properly surveyed, the TN-KY border would have run through Oneida near the modern-day traffic light at Oak Grove.

-A compromised was eventually reached between the new state governments of Tennessee and Kentucky, and the present-day border was established just north of Winfield.
+A compromise was eventually reached between the governments of Tennessee and Kentucky, and the present-day border was established just north of Winfield.
 However, it wasn’t until a survey in 1859 — 10 years after Scott County was established — that the exact boundary became certain.

 Several settlers of the lands that would become Scott County fought in the Revolutionary War.
 Today, a plaque in their honor is placed outside the old Scott County Courthouse in downtown Huntsville.
 Those soldiers were Daniel Blevins, William Chambers, Joseph Chitwood, Joseph Griffith, Joseph Hatfield, David Lawson, John Lawson, James McDonald, Joseph McPeters, John Reed, Timothy Sexton and Dennis Trammel.